 Then you just have to fill out the empty slots for the calendars (month names and dates) and add the information on the right side.

 Using this spread you’ll be sure to never miss any deadlines and assignments!

 Another spread I thought you might find useful.
 Things can get pretty chaotic with your school life, so it’s good to have a special spread for each course, to make sure you’re on the right track.

-Next page is for homework and reading list and all other things like that.
+The next page is for homework and reading lists and all other things like that.

 This weekly has a lot of space for each daily box, except for the weekend of course.
 The daily boxes are enough to fit your tasks and have little areas at the bottom to plan your meals, at least during the very busy weekdays.

-There is also asleep and study tracker.
-I decided to add a sleep tracker since I know as a student it’s so easy to neglect such a simple thing as good night sleep.
+There is also a sleep and study tracker.
+I decided to add a sleep tracker since I know as a student it’s so easy to neglect such a simple thing as good night’s sleep.
 But in fact, it’s crucial to get enough sleep to be able to study at your maximum capacity, so definitely make sure you pay attention to that.

 And of course, there are small boxes for your homework for the week and just notes.